matthewlloyd/Llama-Mini-Firmware/README.md

 ### Flash Llama

+Whenever you install new firmware, it's good practice to make a note of your settings first, particularly your Live Z Offset and your skew coefficients if you already have Llama installed.

 Download the latest release [here](https://github.com/matthewlloyd/Llama-Mini-Firmware/releases).
 Copy the `.bbf` file to the root of your USB flash drive.
 Follow the instructions [here](https://help.prusa3d.com/en/guide/how-to-update-firmware-mini-mini_128421/) to install the firmware.
 The bootloader will warn you the signature is incorrect - select "Ignore".

+### First Run

+If you lose your Prusa EEPROM settings during the upgrade process, when you first run the firmware, Prusa will send you to the initial calibration wizard.
+This can be a problem if you need to set custom e-steps before printing anything.
+Just skip the initial setup wizard, use the Llama Settings menu to configure your e-steps, and then rerun the setup wizard manually.

 ### Livestock to Stock